joshsurber/surber.us/projects/ignite.md

 layout: portfolio
 date: 2022-09-07
 client: Barbi Law
 overview: Barbi had a very dated site that she wished to give a facelift to, while improving her process flow and saving money in the process.
-We modernized her site, improved her new client work flow, and saved her over $200 in the process.
+We modernized her site, improved her new client work flow, and saved her over $200 a year in the process.
 quote: "Josh did a great job"
-image: "/images/ignite.png"
+image: "images/ignite.png"
 imageAlt: A site with a patriotic blue theme.
-before: "/images/ignite.old.png"
+before: "images/ignite.old.png"
 beforeAlt: A site that seems like part of the GeoCities network
 pride: 1
 ---